 “You’ll get authentically made Navajo jewelry, but we also have little outdoor stands like a flea market where Navajos buy and sell their stuff,” says Corrine Jymm of the Navajo Tourism Department.

 The museum is at Highway 264 and Loop Road.
 Learn more at www.discovernavajo.com/discover-the-navajo-nation/museums/.

-For a cup of coffee, head to Tsee Bii Sisters Coffee Co. in a red truck parked off of Hwy.
-12 between Cocina de Dominguez and Mikasa 2.
-It’s not far from the Ace Hardware store.
+For a cup of coffee, head to Tsee Bii Sisters Coffee Co. in a red truck parked in Lupton, Ariz.
+You’ll find them right off Exit 359 on I-40, close to the Arizona-New Mexico state line.

 Special Permit Required for Commercial Photography

 Special permits are required when photographing for commercial use.
 If photographing on Navajo Tribal Park, visit navajonationparks.org/permits/commercial-film-photography/ for permits and more information.

 More to See and Experience on Navajo Land